 Since the late 1990s, Collinwood has experienced some revitalization—most observably in its arts district along Waterloo Road.
 Arts Collinwood was formed in 2003 and within the next few years eleven new arts-related businesses opened in the neighborhood.
 Collinwood subsequently has gained national and international recognition for its arts-centered rehabilitation efforts.
 It was identified as one of America's Best Secret Neighborhoods by Travel + Leisure in 2008 and in 2009 The Wall Street Journal featured the neighborhood in a story about using the arts to fight blight.

-For statistical planning purposes, Collinwood is often subdivided into North Collinwood and South Collinwood, the dividing line being the rail yards.
-Population in each segment has declined similarly for many decades: North Collinwood 27,590 in 1940, 20,693 in 1980 and 16,700 currently; South Collinwood 28,438 in 1940, 18,038 in 1980 and 10,500 currently.
+Populations in North and South Collinwood have declined similarly for many decades: North Collinwood 27,590 in 1940, 20,693 in 1980 and 16,700 currently; South Collinwood 28,438 in 1940, 18,038 in 1980 and 10,500 currently.
 African Americans comprise the majority population in both areas, although their concentration is far greater in South Collinwood.
-Throughout the neighborhood, unemployment is significantly above the national average and roughly a third of Collinwood residents live below the poverty line
+Throughout the neighborhood, unemployment is significantly above the national average and roughly a third of Collinwood residents live below the poverty line.

 Updated by Christopher Roy